 What to bring, what to bring…

 A lot of deliberation and agonizing is required to decide upon an entree for the main event.
 After due anguish, I arrived at curried chicken salad sandwiches.
-I figured that they would travel well and be incredibly easy to assemble.
-I served them on sliced ciabatta rolls with some arugula.
-I also included a thin slather of a golden onion chutney, but, after tasting the sandwich, I decided that the chutney’s flavor contribution didn’t justify the effort of making it.
+After all, they travel well and are incredibly easy to assemble.
+I served the curried chicken salad sandwiches on sliced ciabatta rolls with some arugula.
+In addition, I included a thin slather of a golden onion chutney.
+However, after tasting the sandwich, I decided that the chutney’s flavor contribution didn’t justify the effort of making it.
 (I’ve duly left it out of the recipe—live and learn, HA!)

 This chicken salad has a spicy kick that’s perfectly balanced by the sweetness of the grapes; it gets fabulous crunch from the onion and sliced cilantro stems (of course, if you’re a genetic cilantro hater, leave that out!).
 Although I made the salad on Friday night in anticipation of a Saturday picnic, it didn’t hurt at all that it sat in the fridge an extra day: quite the contrary, in fact.
 The flavor got even better (I know because I checked!).

 The sandwiches were a big hit…they may just be the perfect picnic food.
 Luckily, I had saved some of the salad at home in the fridge, which the hubster and I happily ate in lettuce wraps for lunch the next day.

 One word of caution: if you do decide to make this salad for a picnic, be careful to make sure that it stays cold.
 Otherwise, you risk striking your entire party with food poisoning.
 Wouldn’t that be a bummer?
 So plan ahead and freeze plenty of ice packs.
 Another great strategy is to pour about 1″ water each out of several plastic water bottles, freeze them, and then use them as ice packs.
 Not only does your food stay cold, but YOU stay hydrated!